British pedophile ring abused 1,000 children: newspaper

 “I was told that if I said a word to anyone they’d come for my little sisters and tell my mum I was a prostitute,” the girl was quoted as saying by the Mirror.

 In 2014, revelations that as many as 1,400 children were sexually abused by gangs of predominantly Asian men in Rotherham shocked Britain.
-Eight men were found guilty in 2016 of waging what prosecutors called an “utterly abhorrent” campaign of sexual violence and intimidation against girls in the Rotherham area.
+Eight men were found guilty in 2016 of waging what prosecutors called an“utterly abhorrent” campaign of sexual violence and intimidation against girls in the Rotherham area.

 Reporting by Guy Faulconbridge; Editing by Janet Lawrence